 So why would anyone intentionally install a ventless gas appliance in their home?
 Beats us.
 But nevertheless…

 Maybe you’ve heard of “vent-free” gas fireplaces that some people put in their living rooms.
 Must be convenient not to have to clean a chimney, right?
 Probably.
 But unless you live in an older house with lots of air leaks or near-constant air exchange, that vent-free fireplace is releasing CO into your home – and it’s staying there.

 The Building Science Corporation says you should never install a ventless fireplace.
 If you’re thinking about getting one, well… don’t!
 If your home already has one, we recommend replacing it with a vented one or just not using it.
 The risk is real, and it just isn’t worth it.

 Gas appliances are great, but you’ve got to make sure they’re operating properly.
 Checking for CO should be part of any professional furnace inspection.
 Simple as that.

-At PV, safety is a big deal.
-From shoddy workmanship to deteriorated equipment, we see lots of potential safety hazards in people's homes.
+At PV Heating & Air, safety is a big deal.
+From shoddy workmanship to deteriorated equipment, we see lots of potential safety hazards in people’s homes.
 And we see them all the time.
-Part of what we do is showing people ways to mitigate or eliminate those risks, all the while improving the comfort and efficiency of their home environment.
+Part of what we do is show people ways to mitigate or eliminate those risks, all the while improving the comfort and efficiency of their home environment.